MiningMyBusiness/Predicting-an-exchange-traded-fund/README.md

 ### Section 2: Holt-Winters time series analysis
 This part fits a Holt-Winters exponential smoothing model to the time series data of the daily closing price of the ticker for about two years of data and uses it to predict the percent movement of the stock on the next day.
 It does this for 126 days (2 quarters in trading days) previous to Jan 5, 2016.

-*Sections 1 and 2 are repeated for every stock in the S&P 500 of which there are 506.
+*Sections 1 and 2 are repeated for every stock in the S&P 500 of which there are 505.
 The data is stored in a 505 by 126 matrix (n_stocks by n_days).
 For each stock, there are 126 days of predictions.*

 ### Section 3: The prediction and comparison
-Next we take the average percent movement of all the stocks for a given day for every day of prediction.
-This will be our Holt-Winter's estimate.
-Next we, compare this to what actually happened to SPY for last 126 days by reading in the historical data and determining whether the stock went up or down.
+Next we take the average of the percent movement of all the stocks for a given day for every day of prediction.
+This will be our Holt-Winter's estimate for the movement of the SPY index fund.
+We compare this to what actually happened to SPY for last 126 days by reading in the historical data and determining whether the stock went up or down.

 By using a sliding decision threshold in our Holt-Winter's estimate to predict if SPY went up or down, we construct a sensitivity vs. specificity curve. ([Wikipedia article for sensitivity and specificity](https://en.wikipedia.org/wiki/Sensitivity_and_specificity)).